binary-bablu/elastic-job-scheduler/README.md

  - Job Definition status : ACTIVE OR INACTIVE OR PAUSED
  - Execution Status : QUEUED OR RUNNING OR FAILED OR COMPLETED

- - Job Execution Status Transitions : QUEUED -> RUNNING -> FAILED OR COMPLETED
+ - Job Execution Status Transitions : QUEUED -> RUNNING -> FAILED OR COMPLETED ->RE_TRY_QUEUED
  - Job Definition status Transition : ACTIVE -> INACTIVE -> ACTIVE  OR ACTIVE -> PAUSED -> ACTIVE
 ## Benefits of This Architecture